puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/bundling.md

 A Bundler can help us perform this task.

-The TypeScrpt code below imports a function and the Registry interface from artemis.
+The TypeScript code below imports a function and the Registry interface from artemis.

 ```typescript